-Daniel (Christian Ulmen)) is stuck in a real dilemma: although he thinks he knows exactly what women really want.
+Daniel (Christian Ulmen) is in a real dilemma: although he believes he knows exactly what women really want.
 But unfortunately he can't come up with exactly those attributes.
-And so he has come to terms with the fact that as a wimp and a womanizer he is always only a good friend, but not a fiery lover.
-This changes when he meets the beautiful Aylin (Alyin Tezel) during a club holiday in Turkey and falls head over heels in love with her.
-And for some reason, this dream girl seems to like him, too.
-Actually heaven on earth - wouldn't that be Aylin's family, in front of whom Daniel makes himself an absolute full nest at the first meeting?
-Now he knows that if he wants to keep Aylin, he has to change.
-He must become a real macho.
-With the help of Aylin's brother Cem (Dar Salim) he wants to carry out the desired transformation.
-But what consequences this has for his relationship, Daniel really didn't expect…
+And so he has resigned himself to always being the good friend, but not the fiery lover, as a wimp and misogynist.
+This changes when he meets the beautiful Aylin (Alyin Tezel) on a club holiday in Turkey and falls head over heels in love with her.
+And for some reason, this dream girl seems to like him too.
+Heaven on earth, really - if it weren't for Aylin's family, in front of whom Daniel makes a complete fool of himself at their very first meeting.
+Now it's clear to him: if he wants to keep Aylin, he has to change.
+He has to become a real macho man.
+With the help of Aylin's brother Cem (Dar Salim) he wants to make the desired change.
+But what consequences this has for his relationship, Daniel has now really not expected.

-Some of the jokes at least manage to make the viewer laugh a bit.
-But unfortunately the film adaptation by the award-winning cameraman and co-director of Til Schweiger ("Zweiohrküken", "Kokowääh") Christof Wahl doesn't have much more to offer.
-The comedic potential of the book is crushed by an extremely clichéd and too striving staging.
-For example, the title song, which isn't exactly outstanding in terms of quality, is used in a completely over-inflationary way, so that the audience is completely sick of it after half of the movie at the latest.
-And also in the cast of the supporting roles the film doesn't show any originality.
-Nothing against Vedat Erincin, but there must be another actor who can give a traditional Turkish father.
-Erincin has just played this role in "300 Words of German" and has already been seen in other German-Turkish comedies in similar positions.
+Also, some of the gags at least manage to generate a few light laughs from the viewer.
+But unfortunately, the film adaptation by award-winning cinematographer and co-director of Til Schweiger (Zweiohrküken, Kokowääh) Christof Wahl doesn't have much else to offer.
+The comedic potential of the book is stifled by an extremely clichéd and overly laboured production.
+For example, the title song, which is not exactly outstanding in terms of quality, is used in a completely over-inflated way, so that the audience is completely sick of it by halfway through the film at the latest.
+And the film also shows no originality whatsoever in the casting of the supporting roles.
+Nothing against Vedat Erincin, but there must be another actor who can give a tradition-conscious Turkish father.
+Erincin just played this role in 300 Words of German and has been seen in other German-Turkish comedies in a similar position.